rashedulalam46/library-api-postgresql/README.md

 CREATE DATABASE librarydb;
 ```

-This will create the database and necessary tables.
+Create all the necessary tables.

 **4. Build & run the API**